This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 1. Sit with the problem – Hans Brinker Hotel

-Hans Brinker is a budget backpacker hotel in Amsterdam with genuinely terrible online reviews.
-"Do not go, it is a prison with a big neon H." The instinct for most marketers would be to get out in front of it with a reputation management campaign, a response strategy, something to neutralize the damage.
+Hans Brinker is a budget hotel in Amsterdam that accumulated genuinely terrible online reviews.
+For example: "Do not go, it is a prison with a big neon H." The instinct for most marketers would be to get out in front of it with a reputation management campaign, a response strategy, something to neutralize the damage.

 2. Go down the rabbit hole – Diamond Shreddies